Khao Lak

-Khao Lak (เขาหลัก, /th/) is a small village in Phang Nga province, located South of the main mountain.
-Tour operators like to use the popular name as location for a series of other villages, now tourist-oriented, mainly in the Takua Pa District of Phang Nga Province, Thailand.
+Khao Lak (เขาหลัก, /th/) is a small village in the Takua Pa District of Phang Nga Province, Thailand, located south of Lak Mountain.
+Tour operators like to use the popular name to refer to a series of nearby villages, now primarily tourist-oriented, mainly in Takua Pa District.

-The name "Khao Lak" literally translated means 'Main Mountain'.
-This was one of the peaks used by ancient sea farers as a landmark to guide them into the safe harbor at Thaplamu.
-Lak mountain is one of the main peaks in the hilly small mountainous region (maximum height 1,050 meters in Khao Lak-Lam Ru National Park.
+The name "Khao Lak" literally translates to 'Main Mountain'.
+This was one of the peaks used by ancient seafarers as a landmark to guide them into the safe harbor at Thap Lamu.
+Lak Mountain is one of the main peaks in the hilly, mountainous region (maximum height 1,050 meters in Khao Lak-Lam Ru National Park.

-The tiny village of Ban Khao Lak, the original beach, Hat Khao Lak, and the bay of Khao Lak (Ao Khao Lak) actually all lie in the Lam Kaen sub-district of Thai Mueang District.
-However, the name Khao Lak has now grown to enclose many other villages in the area, mostly on the Northern side of the mountain in the Khukkhak sub-district of Takuapa district.
+The tiny village of Ban Khao Lak, the original beach, Hat Khao Lak, and the bay of Khao Lak (Ao Khao Lak) all lie within the Lam Kaen Sub-district of Thai Mueang District.
+However, the name Khao Lak has now grown to enclose many other villages in the area, mostly on the northern side of the mountain in the Khuk Khak Sub-district of Takua Pa District.